Clan Logan is an armigerous clan which means it does not have a Chief recognised by the Lord Lyon King of Arms.

 The Logan name is found to have been used by two distinct families, one in the Highlands and one in the Lowlands.
 Each has their own fascinating history and represents different areas within Scotland.
 The Lowland Logans are descended from Robert Logan of Restalrig, which is today a suburb of Edinburgh.
 It is also just east of Lochend, which the Logans of Restalrig were also connected to.
 Lochend Park is famous for its Loch and 16th century doocot.

 Today, Clan Logan is considered an armigerous clan, which means that they do not have a chief recognized by the Lord Lyon Court.
 The last Clan Chief was Hugh Logan who passed away in 1802.
-The Clan Logan Society International is currently working on a chief restoration project in order to locate the ancestor of Hugh Logan who would be the rightful Clan Chief today.
+The Clan Logan Society International and Clan Logan Canada are currently working on a chief restoration project in order to locate the ancestor of Hugh Logan who would be the rightful Clan Chief today.

 Translated into Gaelic and back again the “Logans of the North” became “Siol Ghill’'nnein” which translates to MacLennan.
 This is one example of where we can see a solid connection between the two clans.